KNOWING YOUR BIBLE PROGRAMME

 - Structured course with a strong focus on biblical knowledge and interpretation

-- Emphasis on developing knowledge and skills without the time commitment of a full degree
+- Emphasis on developing Bible knowledge and study skills without the time commitment of a full degree

 - Focus on both biblical interpretation and application